 Gene therapy can broadly be considered any treatment that changes gene function.
 However, gene therapy is often considered specifically the insertion of normal genes into the cells of a person who lacks such normal genes because of a specific genetic disorder.
-The normal genes can be manufactured, using polymerase chain reaction (PCR) testing, from normal DNA donated by another person.
+The normal genes can be manufactured, using polymerase chain reaction (PCR) methodology, from normal DNA donated by another person.
 Because most genetic disorders are recessive, usually a dominant normal gene is inserted.
-Currently, such insertion gene therapy is most likely to be effective in the prevention or cure of single-gene defects, such as cystic fibrosis.
+Currently, such insertion gene therapy is most likely to be effective in the prevention or cure of single-gene defects Single-Gene Defects Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
+If expression of a trait requires only one copy of a gene (one allele)... read more , such as cystic fibrosis.

 Viral transfection is one way to transfer DNA into host cells.
 The normal DNA is inserted into a virus, which then transfects the host cells, thereby transmitting the DNA into the cell nucleus.
-Some important concerns about insertion using a virus include reactions to the virus, rapid loss of (failure to propagate) the new normal DNA, and damage to the virus by antibodies developed against the transfected protein, which the immune system recognizes as foreign.
+Some important concerns about insertion using a virus include reactions to the virus, rapid loss of (failure to propagate) the new normal DNA, and damage to the virus by antibodies developed against the virus, viral vector, or transfected protein, which the immune system recognizes as foreign.
 Another way to transfer DNA uses liposomes, which are absorbed by the host cells and thereby deliver their DNA to the cell nucleus.
 Potential problems with liposome insertion methods include failure to absorb the liposomes into the cells, rapid degradation of the new normal DNA, and rapid loss of integration of the DNA.

 With antisense technology, rather than inserting normal genes, gene expression can be altered; eg, drugs can combine with specific parts of the DNA, preventing or decreasing gene expression.
 Antisense technology is currently being tried for cancer therapy but is still very experimental.
 However, it seems to hold more promise than gene insertion therapy because the success rates may be higher and complications may be fewer.